Sridharnaidu-s/new-repo-/README.md

 # new-repo-
 this is my first repo<br>
-yes i will do it
+yes i will do it<br>
+and this is sridhar.